-12.1.2.8 Asynchronous Reception Set-up:
+12.1.2.8 Asynchronous Reception Setup:

 - Initialize the SPBRGH, SPBRG register pair and the BRGH and BRG16 bits to achieve the desired baud rate (see Section 12.3 "EUSART Baud Rate Generator (BRG)"). - Enable the serial port by setting the SPEN bit.
-The SYNC bit must be clear for asynchronous operation. - If interrupts are desired, set the RCIE interrupt enable bit and set the GIE and PEIE bits of the INTCON register. - 4.
+The SYNC bit must be clear for asynchronous operation. - If interrupts are desired, set the RCIE bit of the PIE1 register and the GIE and PEIE bits of the INTCON register. - 4.
 If 9-bit reception is desired, set the RX9 bit. - 5.
 Enable reception by setting the CREN bit. - The RCIF interrupt flag bit will be set when a character is transferred from the RSR to the receive buffer.
-An interrupt will be generated if the RCIE interrupt enable bit was also set. - Read the RCSTA register to get the error flags and, if 9-bit data reception is enabled, the ninth data bit. - Get the received 8 Least Significant data bits from the receive buffer by reading the RCREG register. - If an overrun occurred, clear the OERR flag by clearing the CREN receiver enable bit.
+An interrupt will be generated if the RCIE interrupt enable bit was also set. - Read the RCSTA register to get the error flags and, if 9-bit data reception is enabled, the ninth data bit. - Get the received eight Least Significant data bits from the receive buffer by reading the RCREG register. - If an overrun occurred, clear the OERR flag by clearing the CREN receiver enable bit.

-12.1.2.9 9-bit Address Detection Mode Set-up
+12.1.2.9 9-bit Address Detection Mode Setup